 — Martin Fowler, on software as utility or as strategic assET

-We [free software communities] already have a system much better than elections: you can choose which leader you wish to follow and how much.
+Free software communities have a system much better than elections: you can choose which leader you wish to follow and how much.
 If you want to be a leader, start leading, and see who wants to help.— Richard Stallman.

 That’s my first post going to Planet OSGEO.
 Just want to say hello people! 🙂